cloud-gov/product/.github/ISSUE_TEMPLATE/onboard-engineer.md

   - [ ] AWS GovCloud accounts
   - [ ] Ensure new person has 60-day Google Calendar reminder to reset passwords
 - [ ] Add them to Nessus Manager via the GUI
+  - [ ] Add them to the ScanAdmins team in Settings > Groups

 <details>
   <summary>